andi-spajk/gaia/README.md

 # Gaia Assembler

 Gaia is a single-pass assembler for 6502 assembly.
+Labels and instructions are case-insensitive.

 # Building